Head of Division, Reader, Developmental Epidemiology Course Director Master of Public Health

 From 1997 she has focussed on the influences of specific conditions which impact on human postnatal brain development.
 Currently Dr Williams’ work is examining the impact of iodine deficiency and iodine toxicity on human brain development.

-The Human Brain Development group is focused on early brain development.
+Dr Williams leads the Human Brain Development group, which is focused on early brain development.
 The overarching research aim is to optimise neurodevelopmental outcome of infants through the development of a range of preventative approaches.
 The research design we have developed to support our programme of work is integrated, international, inter-disciplinary and translational, and reflects the concept that prevention of cerebral damage comes from applications of the metabolic and molecular bases of human development.

 The Group’s current research is centred on one established (the Millennium) and two developing (I2S2 and I2XS) cohorts of preterm infants.
 The Millennium cohort is the largest cohort worldwide for which there is substantial intrapartum and postpartum information on thyroid hormone metabolism and clinical management.
 The neurodevelopmental status of this cohort was assessed in 2005-8.
-The investigation of the Millennium cohort led to the hypothesis that neonatal transient hypothyroxinaemia may be exacerbated by iodine deficiency; a hypothesis which is now being tested by I2S2, which is a large, MRC/NIHR-EME funded, trial of iodine supplementation of extreme preterm infants; 1275 neonates have been recruited and are currently being followed up with a neurodevelopmental assessment at two years.
-The I2S2 trial started recruiting infants in March 2009 and will be completed in 2015.
-Twenty neonatal nurses were employed by I2S2 to work in each of the neonatal units during the recruiting and supplementation phase of the trial, who were supported by administrative staff based in Dundee and in Oxford (CTU, NPEU).
-We are now almost at the end of the the second phase of the trial and are assessing the neurodevelopment of the children once they reach 2 years.
+The investigation of the Millennium cohort led to the hypothesis that neonatal transient hypothyroxinaemia may be exacerbated by iodine deficiency; a hypothesis which was tested by the I2S2 trial of iodine supplementation of extreme preterm infants.
+This was a large, MRC/NIHR-EME funded trial which recruited 1275 neonates who were followed up at two years of age.
+The trial completed in June 2015 and the data are currently being analysed and written up.

 - Williams FLR, Delahunty C, Cheetham T. Factors affecting neonatal thyroid function in preterm infants, NeoReviews 2013: doi: 10.1542/neo.14-4-e168